 Established by Edward C. Tang, this scholarship is designed to help Asian and Pacific Islander students who identify as part of the LGBTQIA+ community.
 Up to four awards are given each year, with each award being up to $15,000.
 Applicants must have graduated from a high school located in one of the nine Bay Area counties with a 3.0 or higher GPA.
-Applications are due by April 30.
+This application is closed for the 2023-2024 academic year, but should reopen in early 2024.
+Applications are due in April.

-This award is reserved for any undergraduate student who is a biological dependant of a Western Digital employee.
+This award is reserved for any undergraduate student who is a biological dependent of a Western Digital employee.
 Applicants must be enrolled, or plan on enrolling, in a four-year college or university program as a full-time student.
 Competitive applicants possess a 3.0 or higher GPA.
 Awards range from $2,000-$5,000.
-Applications are usually due at the beginning of April.
+The application opens in January and is usually due at the beginning of April.